yohasebe/whisper-stream/README.md

 ## Features

 - **Pipe-native output**: `--stdout` for plain text and `--jsonl` for one JSON object per utterance, both suitable for composition with shell tools and AI agents
-- **Two backends**: OpenAI Whisper API for quality and language coverage, or local `whisper.cpp` for free, offline, private continuous dictation
+- **Two backends**: OpenAI's speech-to-text API for quality and language coverage, or local `whisper.cpp` for free, offline, private continuous dictation
 - **Multiple output modes**: plain text, JSON Lines, clipboard copy, or saved files — pick the right one for your workflow
 - **Multiple API models**: `whisper-1`, `gpt-4o-transcribe`, `gpt-4o-mini-transcribe` (default), `gpt-4o-transcribe-diarize`
 - **Speaker diarization** with optional known-speaker registration (API backend, `gpt-4o-transcribe-diarize` only)